 Honesty this job kind of fell into my lap.
 I think a better question is “How did you get into electricity/electronics?”
 My family owns an Electrical Wholesale Supply Warehouse, so I guess you can say I developed a passion for it early on.
-I knew a lot of product before starting at Elite so that helped immensely.
+I knew a lot of products before starting at Elite so that helped immensely.
 But I felt my niche was in electricity, not sales.
 Being able to use the knowledge I gained in school and an understanding of how components work in electrical systems, I knew I could serve a better purpose.
-Most everything I learned on an industrial scale is similarly applied to smaller, component level circuits.
+Most of everything I learned on an industrial scale is similarly applied to smaller, component-level circuits.
 Not something I wanted to jump into right away, but it really seemed like something I was good at and also enjoyed.
 This is mostly why I wanted to pursue a degree in engineering.

 What’s the most rewarding aspect of working at Elite?

 The working environment really holds everything together.
 Of course, the employee benefits are incomparable, and it’s great that Elite sticks by its “families.”

 Well, I haven’t had children yet, so graduating and landing a job related to my field of study is important.

 What would you consider to be your passion outside of work?
 How did you get started in it?
 Any advice for anyone looking to try this activity?